mmmmmon/KernelCjson/README.md

 [简体中文](README-zh.md) or [English](README.md)

-The modifyed [cjson](https://github.com/DaveGamble/cJSON) that can running on windows kernel
+The modifyed [cjson](https://github.com/DaveGamble/cJSON) that able to running on windows kernel

 </div>